hornc/timcli/README.md

 Has only been tested on Linux, and not yet with 16 or 24bit images, although it should work on other platforms and with all valid TIM images.

-I am happy to make or accept changes to fix compaitibilty issues and make this more widely useful.
+I am happy to make or accept changes to fix compatibility issues and make this more widely useful.

 For TIM image conversions from other formats you might want to use Lameguy64's C++ tool: [IMG2TIM](https://github.com/Lameguy64/img2tim), or try the [Gimp TIM plugin](https://github.com/hornc/psxdev/tree/master/psxdev-gimp-2.0.0) which I have tried